cdapio/cdap/cdap-docs/developer/source/getting-started/building-apps.rst

 Deploying an Application
 +++++++++++++++++++++++++++++++

-Once CDAP is started, you can deploy the example JAR by any of these methds:
+Once CDAP is started, you can deploy the example JAR by any of these methods:

 - Dragging and dropping the application JAR file (``example/target/<example>-<version>.jar``) onto the CDAP Console running at `http://localhost:9999/ <http://localhost:9999/>`__; or